jlbradley1844/jlbradley1844.github.io/_drafts/replacement-theory.md

 I to believe that when they talk about the mongrelization and bastardization of the races, these people are thinking of me?
-My guess is that these manifesto-writers would eagerly overlook all their careful tenditious research and eagerly declare my spouse and children "honorary white," at least in the purpose of their common cause.
+My guess is that these manifesto-writers would eagerly overlook all their "research" and eagerly declare my spouse and children _honorary white_, at least in the purpose of their common cause.
 Indeed, many would use their existing association with friends like me as proof their aren't racist.
 But if that's the case, how can the mixing of races be problemetic and at the same time my children be